Masayoshi Oya

 The picture shows ceramic works by Oya.

 Masayoshi Oya (b.
-Tokyo 1979) lives and works in Gothenburg where he runs Studio Oyama.
-He holds a master of arts and crafts from HDK and has also studied ceramics at Cappellagården and Aichi Prefectural Seto Yogyo School, Aichi, Japan.
-He has exhibited at Gothenburg Museum of Art, Design Museum in Helsinki, Wanås Konst, Embassy of Sweden in Tokyo, Röhsska Museum and Kunstmuseet in Tønder.
-In 2019 he received the Sten A Olsson Cultural Scholarship and in 2022 Ulrika Hydman Valliens Foundation Scholarship.
+1979, Tokyo) lives and works in Gothenburg, where he runs Studio Oyama.
+He holds a Master’s degree in craft from HDK-Valand in Gothenburg and has also studied ceramics at Capellagården on Öland and at the Aichi Prefectural Seto Yogyo School in Aichi, Japan.
+His work has been exhibited at the Gothenburg Museum of Art, the Design Museum Helsinki, Wanås Konst, the Embassy

-Photos: Daniel Grizelj
+Photos: Patrik Lindell & Daniel Grizelj

 No items found.